Tony Sears - Your marriage celebrant on Waiheke Island

 Why and how did you become a marriage celebrant?

 I was a member of the local Waiheke Community Board for 6 years from 2004 to 2010, and Chairman of the Board for the last couple of those years.
 When I chose to not stand for re-election I looked at other ways that I could work within my local community.
 A number of people had asked me if I was a marriage celebrant and planted the idea that it was something that I would be good at.
-On Waiheke there is a real need for capable, articulate, professional local people to take on this role and I put my hand up.
+On Waiheke there was a real need for capable, articulate, professional local people to take on this role and I put my hand up.
 Being well known and respected on the island and a person who had demonstrated leadership and community service were I believe qualities considered important when I applied to become a celebrant.

 Why do you do it?